JosephLai241/URS/README.md

 **NOTE:** PRAW currently only supports Python 2.7, 3.3, 3.4, 3.5, and 3.6.

 This is a Reddit scraper I created using the Reddit API.
 It is designed specifically to scrape for penetration testing information within the following subreddits:
- - Pentesting
+ - r/Pentesting
- - AskNetSec
+ - r/AskNetSec
- - HowToHack
+ - r/HowToHack
- - netsec
+ - r/netsec
- - hacking
+ - r/hacking
- - netsecstudents
+ - r/netsecstudents
- - raspberry_pi
+ - r/raspberry_pi
- - homelab
+ - r/homelab
- - Kalilinux
+ - r/Kalilinux
- - Hacking_Tutorials
+ - r/Hacking_Tutorials
- - pentest
+ - r/pentest

 You can choose which category of posts to scrape each subreddit as well as how many results are returned.
 These options include:
  - Hot